slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - stuff that looks fun for you and looks like work for others.
 - take risks to boost your immune system.

-> *"Career capital is the unique skills that make you rare and valuable." (...)
-’Be so good that they cannot ignore you."
--- Cal Newport*

 > *"Your income is directly proportional to the need for what you do and your ability to do it."
 -- Jim Rohn*

+> *"Be so good that they cannot ignore you." (...)
+"Career capital is the unique skills that make you rare and valuable."
+-- Cal Newport*

 ### Employee or entrepreneur?

 Employees have no control over their futures.
-The economy forces all the risk on them: outsourcing, automation and every month they risk being fired.
+The economy forces all the risk on them.

 Hints:

-- When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
+- When you sell your ability to deliver results nobody asks about your skillset.
+When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
-- When you sell your ability to deliver results, nobody asks about your skillset.
 - Rich people get paid by project and pay by the hour.
-Act accordingly.
 - The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
 Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.

-> *"An entrepreneur without drive is just an unemployed." (...)
-"A taste of freedom can make you unemployable." (...)
+> *"A taste of freedom can make you unemployable." (...)
+"An entrepreneur without drive is just an unemployed." (...)
 "Earn with your mind, not with your time." (...)
 "You’re never going to get rich renting out your time." (...)
 "Trade money for time, not time for money.
 You’re going to run out of time first."
 -- Naval Ravikant*

+### Specialist or generalist?

 <!--
 - There’s nothing wrong in specialization -- it’s how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don’t have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.
 -->

-### Specialist or generalist?

 Hints: